 Daniel is a group leader within the Analytic and Translational Genetics Unit (ATGU) at Massachusetts General Hospital.
 He is also Assistant Professor at Harvard Medical School, and the Co-Director of Medical and Population Genetics at the Broad Institute of Harvard and MIT.

 Jessica is a senior staff scientist coordinating our work on ExAC and other related data aggregation projects, as well as our interactions with industry.

 Monkol is a computational biologist focusing on the large-scale analysis of exome sequencing data, and its application to improving understanding of human biology and disease risk.
 He leads analysis and methods development for our Center for Mendelian Genomics.

-Ben is a software engineer working on developing methods for interpreting DNA sequencing data in the context of severe Mendelian diseases.
+Ben is a principal software engineer working on developing methods for interpreting DNA sequencing data in the context of severe Mendelian diseases.
 He is the lead developer for our seqr rare disease analysis platform.

 Irina is a postdoctoral scientist interested in the functional annotation of protein-truncating variants and their impact on human biology.
 She studied protein function annotation via protein complexes during her PhD at the University of Cambridge, and worked on de novo genome assembly and gene annotation at European Bioinformatics Institute before joining the lab.